 Coachella is a music festival that hosts artists of all genres, proving to be the festival where everyone is welcome.

-And the hipsters, who pride themselves in being a unique carbon copy of everything that is cool, ate that offering right up.
+And the hipsters, who pride themselves in being a unique carbon copy of everything cool, ate that offering right up.
 As the primary market for the Coachella festival, hipsters paved the way for the Coachella marketing campaign.

 The brand started pairing up with other brands that hipsters regularly interact with, such as H&M and YouTube, to further solidify their place in the hearts of hipster millennials, eventually making themselves a multi-million dollar annual festival.

-Personalise your email marketing
+Hyper-personalise your email marketing

 It’s time to get started if you haven’t

 As an ecommerce founder, identifying your target audience will give you a clearer direction on how to position yourself.
-Things like your brand voice, your brand story, they come in handy because you already know who you’re reaching out to.
+Things like your brand voice, and your brand story, come in handy because you already know who you’re reaching out to.
 The same goes for any other marketing channel that you’re hoping to work with — referral marketing, you need to properly segment your customers.
 For influencer marketing, there’s no point in reaching out to new moms when you’re looking to sell pet food (right?)